CLARIAH/virtuoso-quad-log/DEPLOY.md

 1. The `docker-compose-example-setup.yml` includes an example Virtuoso server and an nginx http server, so it incorporates a complete environment  for the chain of components.
-You can use this experimental setup as a playground to watch the components at work.
+You can use this experimental setup as a playground and watch the components at work.
-2. The `docker-compose.yml` is a stub that you can use as a starting point to incorporate the two components in your own environment.
+2. The `docker-compose.yml` is a stub that you can use as a starting point to incorporate the services in your own environment.

 We will first inspect the example setup and see what the components do.
 Than we will elaborate on the environment variables which give you control over the exact behavior of the components.